atmartens/ribosome_profiling/README.md

   bowtie --quiet -p 8 -l 23 --un=Sequencing_Reads/norrna.fq rrna_seqs -q Sequencing_Reads/trimmed-data.fq > /dev/null

 7. Align to genome.
 This means allow up to 2 mismatches in the first 23 nucleotides, no multi-mappers.
+Whether or not to allow multi mappers depends on the tradeoff: which is worse - to assign read density where it doesn't belong, or to remove read density from where it does?
+When performing global analyses of the data, perhaps disallowing multi-mappers is best, but when doing gene-specific analyses, perhaps it's best to leave them.
+There is no correct answer.

   bowtie -S -p 8 -l 23 -m 1 --sam-nohead e_coli_MG1655 -q norrna.fq > aligned.SAM